Ryszard Schnepf

-Ryszard Marian Schnepf (1951) is a Polish politician and diplomat.
+Ryszard Marian Schnepf (born 22 September 1951) is a Polish politician and diplomat.

 Early life

-Schnepf was born in Warsaw, Poland on 22 September 1951, to Polish mother, Alicja Szczepaniak-Schnepf (born in 1930), recognised as Righteous among the Nations and father, colonel Maksymilian Schnepf (1920–2003), who until 1968 was head of the communist military office (Studium Wojskowe) at the University of Warsaw.
+Schnepf was born in Warsaw, Poland on 22 September 1951, to Polish mother Alicja Szczepaniak-Schnepf (born 1930), recognized as Righteous Among The Nations, and father, colonel Maksymilian Schnepf (1920–2003), who, until 1968, was head of the communist military office (Studium Wojskowe) at the University of Warsaw.

 Ryszard Schnepf graduated from history at the University of Warsaw.
 He defended doctoral thesis there.

 Career

 Since 1978 he has been working as a lecturer at the University of Warsaw.
 In the early 1990s Schnepf joined the diplomatic service.
 Between 1991 and 1996 he served as Ambassador to Uruguay and Paraguay and between 2001 and 2005 to Costa Rica.
 From 2007 to late 2008 he served as the under-secretary of state of Poland, as part of the Foreign Ministry.
 From 2008 to 2012 he was ambassador to Spain.

 On 14 January 2013, Ryszard Schnepf presented his credentials to U.S. President Barack Obama in a formal ceremony at the Oval Office, marking his official recognition as Ambassador of the Republic of Poland to the United States.
-He served as Poland's Ambassador until July 31, 2016.
+He served as Poland's Ambassador until 31 July 2016.
 He was succeeded as Ambassador by Piotr Wilczek.
+On 26 August 2024, he took the post of Chargé d'affaires to Italy, accredited also to San Marino.